-‘Godse 2.0’: Jamia shooter makes provocative speech at Haryana event a year after firing at students
+‘Godse 2.0’: Jamia shooter makes speech at Haryana event encouraging attacks on Muslims

 He insists that Hindu men act and cites the example of his attack on the protestors last year: “Don’t just act, but create a ruckus.
 The Constitution gives us this right.”

-He declared that caste divisions were a barrier to Hindu unity, and said that he had added dropped his last name, which indicated that he was a Brahmin.
+He declared that caste divisions were a barrier to Hindu unity, and said that he had dropped his last name, which indicated that he was a Brahmin.
 Instead, he had decided to use the suffix “Ram Bhakt”.
 “What is the duty of a Brahmin?
 It is to take everyone together,” he said in the video.
 “If someone enters the temple, it is only a Brahmin who tells you this is Lord Ram, Lord Krishna and Sita.”

 On the next day, videos show the shooter entering the venue at which the event is being held flanked by several men carrying saffron flags.
 The men chanted, “Mullo ka na qazi ka, desh hai veer Shivaji ka”.
 This country belongs to the brave Shivaji and not to Muslims or Muslim priests.